agent5479/LarsBees/START_HERE.md

-# 🐝 START HERE - LarsBees Quick Guide
+# 🐝 START HERE - BeeMarshall Quick Guide

-## Welcome to LarsBees!
+## Welcome to BeeMarshall!

 Your complete **Apiary Management System** is ready to use!
 This guide will get you up and running in minutes.